hydra-emu/core/README.md

 You can inherit as many or as few of these interfaces as you want, except for `IBase` which must always be inherited.

-Your class will then need to use the `HYDRA_CLASS` macro inside its definition (much like Qts `Q_OBJECT`) which will define a bunch of getter functions such as `getIAudioInterface()`.
+Your class will then need to use the `HYDRA_CLASS` macro inside its definition (much like Qts `Q_OBJECT`) which will define a bunch of getter functions such as `asIAudioInterface()`.
 The definition of these functions will check if you inherit from them, and either return a casted `this` or `nullptr`.

 Example implementation:
 ```cpp